reactjs/rfcs/text/adding-syntactic-features.md

 - React Issue: (leave this empty)

 # Summary
-Adding syntactic features to improve developer experience.
+Adding compilation solutions to improve developer experience.
+The RFC considers the following:
+- Adding new syntactic features
+- As an alternative, leveraging Babble Macros.

 # Motivation
 React is well known (and rightly so) for enabling declarative UI programming.
 However, certain aspects of programming in modern React require technical, verbose, and in certain cases trivial code.
 Such is the case when trying to update a nested state value immutably, or when passing dependencies to hooks.